 Climate and weather

-As the last full winter month, February shows cold weather of between 0 and 5°C (32°F to 41°F), with temperatures below 0°C (32°F) in the mountainous regions facing the Sea of Japan, where snow is abundant.
+As the last full winter month, February shows cold weather with average temperatures between 0 and 5°C (32°F to 41°F), and below 0°C (32°F) in the mountainous regions facing the Sea of Japan, where snow is abundant.
 With February's cloudier sky than January, the sunshine's duration is lower, while the humidity starts to slowly increase.

 Progressively, the transition to spring 🌸 can be felt, with warmer temperatures in the south of the archipelago and also the first blossoming trees in some regions of Honshu, mostly on the Pacific coast.

 The second month of the year has only one unworked public holiday:

 - February 11 -- Birthday of Japan’s Foundation Day

 - February 23 -- Mount Fuji Day and The Emperor's Birthday (Naruhito): Tennô Tanjôbi 天皇誕生日 (starting in 2020)

 Other big national festivals are celebrated outside working hours: